uptonking/note4yaoo/lib-excel-handsontable-community.md

   - To "convert" users, you need to offer something above and beyond what is available in the open source offering.
   - Unless you have something compelling, people won't "convert" out of altruistic desires.
   - Unfortunately that's not how business works.

+- After having worked with DataTables, ag-Grid and having evaluated a couple of others I'd say that ag-Grid Enterprise is the best general purpose grid library at the moment.
+  - Only for the use case where you really need exactly some kind of Excel look-alike/Excel web viewer, Handsontable Pro or SpreadJS will probably be better for you, as ag-Grid does not really offer a finished solution here and also misses a couple of minor features at the moment.

 - ## 🚀 [Handsontable - Excel-like table editor in HTML & jQuery | Hacker News_201206](https://news.ycombinator.com/item?id=4162808)
 - There is also Dan Bricklin's socialcalc https://github.com/DanBricklin/socialcalc which has some relatively active forks including audreyt's ethercalc